The Bonesetter's Daughter

 The second major story is that of Lu Ling herself, as written for Ruth.
 Several years earlier, Lu Ling had written out her life story in Chinese.
 Ruth arranges to have the document translated, and learns the truth about her mother's life in China.

 Much of the novel, like Tan's previous work, is based on her relationship with her own mother, and her mother and grandmother's life stories.
-The first-edition cover photo is an image of Tan's grandmother Gu Jingmei, taken in about 1905.
+The first edition's cover photo is an image of Tan's grandmother Gu Jingmei, taken in about 1905.

 Plot summary

 Ruth is a self-sufficient woman who makes her living as a ghostwriter for self-help books.
 She lives with her boyfriend, Art Kamen, and acts as a stepmother to Art's two teenage daughters, Dory and Fia.
 Meanwhile, as Lu Ling is showing signs of dementia, Ruth struggles to juggle her mother's illness, her job, and her relationship.
 As an adult, Ruth struggles to understand her mother and her strange behavior during Ruth's childhood.
 Although she loves her mother, she also resents her for having criticized her harshly when she was young and forcing her to obey strict rules.
 Lu Ling believed that young Ruth had the ability to communicate with the spirit world, and often expected her to produce messages from the ghost of Lu Ling's long-dead nursemaid, Precious Auntie, by writing on a sand tray.

 Lu Ling's autobiography makes up the middle section of this book.
 This story within a story describes Lu Ling's early life in a small Chinese village called Immortal Heart.
 Lu Ling is raised by a mute, burned nursemaid called "Precious Auntie."
 It is later revealed that Precious Auntie sustained her injuries by swallowing burning ink resin.
 Although the oldest daughter in her family, Lu Ling is ignored by her mother in favor of her younger sister Gao Ling.
 However, Precious Auntie was entirely devoted to caring for Lu Ling.